enqueuer-land/enqueuer/docs/README.md

 ##### command line

-A command line argument using the `key=value` format.
+A command line argument using the "'key=value'" format.
 This way:

     $ nqr --store key=value -s anotherVariable=true